island-is/island.is/apps/financial-aid/README.md

 This is the financial aid system created for Samband Sveitarfélaga by Kolibri.

-The system is one api, one backend and two clients called Ósk and Veita.
+The system is one API, one backend and two clients called Ósk and Veita.

 ## Initial Setup